 by Dr. Rachel Gelman

-Have you gone through perimenopause or other hormone fluctuations?
-How did you navigate your symptoms?
-Share your story in the comments.
+Have you experienced constipation?
+How did you ease your symptoms?
+Share in the comments.